makanakamazheke/LUNG-MRI-WAVEFORM-EXTRACTION/README.md

 Final Grades : 78% Group report, 95% poster presentation, and 90% Group Process mark.

-The following the brief provided for this year 3 group project
+The following brief was provided for this year 3 group project

 # LUNG-MRI-WAVEFORM-EXTRACTION